Belmond Royal Scotsman - Grand Taste of the Highlands, Westbound

 Day Two : Spean Bridge

-Back on board, savor a delightful lunch as the train retraces its path toward Fort William.
-Disembark here for a captivating visit to Glenfinnan, where a local guide joins you, breathing life into tales of Bonnie Prince Charlie and other legendary Scottish figures.
-The snug confines of The Old Station Restaurant's bar await, offering a perfect spot for drinks and light refreshments.
-In the evening, a short walk brings you to Spean Bridge Station, where the Royal Scotsman train patiently awaits.
+Back on board, lunch is served as the train retraces its route toward Fort William.
+On arrival, disembark for a guided visit to Glenfinnan, where a local expert brings to life the stirring stories of Bonnie Prince Charlie and the great figures of Scotland's past.
+The visit concludes in the welcoming bar of The Old Station Restaurant, where drinks and light bites offer a relaxed pause before the evening's journey continues.
+A short stroll then brings you to Spean Bridge Station, where the Royal Scotsman awaits.

 Day Three : Bridge of Orchy